mbunyan/allotment-management/sql/audit_history.md

 An audit trail is required.

-Retention period 3 years minimum.
+Retention period 7 full years minimum for financial record

 ## Significant candidates